Updated on: February 19, 2024

-- Has essential parental control features.
+- Check for essential parental control features.
 All the parental apps on my list provide access to industry-standard parental control features like app filtering, web filtering, time limits, scheduling, and/or location tracking.

-- Good value.
+- Get a parental control app that offers a good value.
 Some of the parental apps on my list provide access to additional features — for example, Qustodio has a feature that monitors calls and text messages, and Norton Family has a feature for restricting web usage during school hours.
 What’s more, all my top picks come with free plans or free trials, affordable pricing, and most even have money-back guarantees.

 Top Brands That Didn’t Make the Cut

 - Apple’s Screen Time.
 This parental control app is built into iOS devices, so it’s free to use.
 It comes with web filtering, app filtering, and time limits, and it also lets you monitor device usage, restrict downloads, and require purchase approval.
 Unfortunately, it’s really simple for children to bypass this parental app — for example, they can circumvent app filtering by using iMessages or changing their device’s time zone.

 - Kaspersky Safe Kids.
 This is a strong parental control app for Android devices, but it lacks too many features on iOS to recommend for monitoring iOS devices.
 Kaspersky Safe Kids doesn’t have web filtering that works with iOS, its app filtering is very limited, parents can’t lock iOS devices when time limits are up, and its reports don’t give parents iOS app usage statistics.

 - WTracker Online Status.
 This is an iOS parental control app that provides you with real-time online and offline alerts if your kids access something inappropriate on the web.
 However, the app won’t block adult content, and it also can’t block apps, monitor your kids’ location, or set daily time limits.

 What’s the best parental control app for iOS?